Ali Zafar: Personal life

 Zafar married his long-time fiancée Ayesha Fazli, who is a distant relative of Indian actor Aamir Khan, on 28 July 2009 in Lahore, Pakistan.
 They had a boy in 2010, and a girl in 2015.

 His brother-in-law Umair Fazli is a movie director, better known for making the 2016 box office success Saya e Khuda e Zuljalal.

+For his film career, Zafar has trained in mixed martial arts (MMA) and kickboxing.

+Controversies

-Sexual harassment allegations
+Sexual harassment allegations by Meesha Shafi

 On 19 April 2018, fellow singer Meesha Shafi accused Ali Zafar of sexual harassment on Twitter.
 Ali Zafar categorically denied the allegation and said that he would take the matter to court.
 On 23 June 2018, Ali Zafar filed a 1 billion rupees defamation case against Shafi for slander under the Defamation Ordinance 2002, claiming that Shafi had caused "tremendous injury" to his "reputation, goodwill, livelihood" through "false, slanderous and defamatory" allegations, according to Geo News.
 The suit read: "As the defamatory statements are patently false, it can only be concluded that this malicious campaign has been launched against the plaintiff as part of a motivated conspiracy to tarnish the plaintiff's good image through making false accusations."

 On 25 June 2018, Court issued "a permanent stay against Meesha Shafi until the final decision of the case", preventing her making further claims against Zafar.
 Meesha had filed a complaint to the provincial Ombudsperson under the Protection Against Harassment of Women at Workplace Act 2010, which was dismissed on 3 May 2018.
 Meesha filed an appeal against the order of the Ombudswoman to the Governor of Punjab who also dismissed her appeal, on the grounds that Meesha Shafi was not an employee at the time.
 On 10 April 2019, the court fined Meesha Shafi Rs.
 10,000 over "non-appearance" of her lawyer.

 On 29 April 2019, Shafi described how she had first tried to resolve her complaint privately with Zafar's representatives, but Zafar insisted she visit him.
 On 30 May 2019, nine eyewitnesses, including two women, denied Shafi's allegations of harassment.
 Kanza Muneer said in her statement that during the rehearsal, at which 11 people were present and videos were made, Zafar and Shafi maintained five to six feet distance from each other.
 On 11 October 2019, Lahore High Court dismissed Meesha Shafi's appeal.